verhovsky/books-futures-explained/src/3_generators_pin.md

 I've written about green threads before.
 Go check out [Green Threads Explained in 200 lines of Rust][greenthreads] if you're interested.

-Green threads uses the same mechanisms as an OS does by creating a thread for each task, setting up a stack, save the CPU's state and jump from one task(thread) to another by doing a "context switch".
+Green threads uses the same mechanism as an OS does by creating a thread for each task, setting up a stack, save the CPU's state and jump from one task(thread) to another by doing a "context switch".

 We yield control to the scheduler (which is a central part of the runtime in such a system) which then continues running a different task.

 Rust had green threads once, but they were removed before it hit 1.0.
 The state of execution is stored in each stack so in such a solution there would be no need for `async`, `await`, `Futures` or `Pin`.
 All this would be implementation details for the library.

 ### Combinators